prateek-0328/Readme/B2B Complete NON RFQ flow.md

 The following is an illustrative flow to demonstrate a Non Request For Quotation(RFQ) flow.

 ## BUYER SEARCH & DISCOVERY
 The buyer initiates the process by submitting a search request through the Buyer App (BAP).
-The Buyer Product Platform (BPP) relays this request to the gateway, which then broadcasts it based on country, domain, and city parameters.
-Relevant information is sent directly to the buyer app in an on_search message, providing a detailed product catalog, including add-ons, variants, and offers.
+The Buyer Provider Platform (BPP) relays this request to the gateway, which then broadcasts it based on country, domain, and city parameters.
+Relevant information is sent to the buyer app in an on_search message, providing a detailed product catalog, including add-ons, variants, and offers.

 ## SELECTION OF ITEMS AND PRICE NEGOTIATION
 Upon receiving catalogs through the on_search call, the buyer makes selections, choosing items, add-ons, variants, and offers.
 The Buyer App communicates these choices through a select request to the BPP.
 The BPP responds with a quote, offering a detailed breakdown, including logistics charges, for further negotiation.